PHYSICS 1442

 is to solve a variety of associated problems.
 Each class will have a set of

-related homework problems (UT System Online Homework service).
-It is your
+related homework problems (MasteringPhysics Online

-responsibility to attempt these problem sets for each class using the online
+problem sets for each class using the online service.

 In addition to the graded homework and lab there will be three term tests plus a comprehensive final exam.
 The procedure I use to arrive at final grades is as follows: